YACHT TRANSPORT: SHIPPING SUPERYACHTS ACROSS THE WORLD

 The classic design and wooden hull needed extreme care during loading and lifting, so double straps were used to ensure pressure was distributed evenly.

-A huge project with a lot at stake, the owner, an advertising executive from New York, was understandably nervous, “When moving a historic yacht there is so much to worry about.
-Seven Seas provided the expertise, reassurance and support that you would want in such a project.”
+A huge project with a lot at stake, the owner, an advertising executive from New York, was understandably nervous, “When moving a historic yacht there is much to worry about.
+Seven Seas Yacht Transport provided the expertise, reassurance and support that is very important in such a project.”

 The yacht arrived successfully, much to everyone’s delight.
 Farber said, “When she arrived in Florida, the new owner had tears of excitement and joy.
 He has plans to outfit her with new bells and whistles and restore her to her former glory.”